MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/MercersLessons/ImageAspectRatio/ReadMe Algorithm.txt

 Bigger:		x >1 	|	/ <1
 Smaller:	/ >1	|	x <1

-No mistakes: lanscape to landscape or portrait to portrait
+No mistakes: landscape to landscape or portrait to portrait

 Mistakes: landscape to portrait or portrait to landscape
 - Short story: starting bigger dimension must go to the smaller dimension
 - Landscape to Portrait, width is bigger, portraitWidth is the new imageWidth
-- Portrait to Landscape, hieght is bigger, landscape height is the new imageHeight
+- Portrait to Landscape, height is bigger, landscape height is the new imageHeight

-Work through Cousins Example?: fit you into a DIV
-- ID imageWidth & imageHeight
-  Note: divWidth & divHeight already identified in rect(DIV)
-- Calculate Ratio: declare >1 ( or <1 )
-  float imageAspectRatio ( w > h ) ? w/h : h/w ;
-- ID image landscaspe or portrait using ternary structure (true and false) Boolean imageLandscape ( w > h ) ? true : false ;
-- ID DIV structure using ternary strucutre
-  Boolean divLandscape ( w > h ) ? true : false ;
-- Compare two rectangle geometries
-  Same: pick width, calculate height
-  Different
-    - Landscape: pick width, calculate height
-    - Portrait: pick height, calculate width
-- Compare imageWidth to divWidth (or imageHeight to divHeight): is this bigger or smaller Do we mutliply or divide (also depends on ratio we are using, easier to declare which ratio we are using)
-- Calculate missing dimension

-After students have the basic algorithm and knoweldge pieces, do the example backwards in flow diagram Reference Examples
+After students have the basic algorithm and knowledge pieces, do the example backwards in flow diagram Reference Examples
-Creates flow diagream
+Creates flow diagram

 Code